 - As the defensive wrestler makes it to his/her feet, the referee should come to the head /shoulders of the wrestlers once again. - The referee should pay particular attention to hand control and fingers. - The top man has the responsibility to attempt to return defensive wrestler to the mat.
-The top wrestler does not necessarily have to be successful in returning the bottom wrestler back to the mat, the key being an honest attempt to do so.
+The top wrestler does not necessarily have to be successful in returning the bottom wrestler back to the mat, the key is an honest attempt to do so.
 Otherwise, if the top wrestler is content with hanging-on and not making an honest attempt to return the bottom wrestler to the mat, stalling shall be called. - If the offensive man is attempting to return his/her opponent to the mat, he/she is not stalling!
-The match is not stopped when making the stalling call in this situation (this call is made on the fly). - In a rear standing position, the referee must anticipate the offensive man throwing his opponent 180 degrees (be ready to move to that position). - o If an assistant is involved, he/she should be in position to observe that action. - o If the defensive wrestler's arm or arms are barred, locked to the side, or in any other way such that the defensive wrestler is unable to protect himself/herself when coming to the mat, the referee must stop the match as potentially dangerous and be in a position to catch or break the defensive wrestler's fall.
+The match is not stopped if making the stalling call in this situation (this call is made on the fly). - In a rear standing position, the referee must anticipate the offensive man throwing his opponent 180 degrees (be ready to move to that position). - If an assistant is involved, he/she should be in position to observe that action. - If the defensive wrestler's arm or arms are barred, locked to the side, or in any other way such that the defensive wrestler is unable to protect himself/herself when coming to the mat, the referee must stop the match as potentially dangerous.
 It helps on any lift, to use a command of "keep it legal".